 Each port section of ports has dedicated buttons to turn them on, and LCDs to indicate current selection and other stats like power usage.

-The Rokpals 300 Power Station has a compact size and only weighs 7.3lbs, which is around 3.3 kilograms.
+The Rokpals 300 power station has a compact size and only weighs 7.7lbs, which is around 3.3 kilograms.
 This makes it one of the most portable CPAP batteries on the market.
-This 300W power station supports solar charging and the MC4 cables are included in the package.
+This 300W battery station supports solar charging and the MC4 cables are included in the package.

 Features I Liked